xuanwang91/xuanwang91.github.io/_pages/about.md

   - /about.html
 ---

 I am an Assistant Professor in the [Department of Computer Science](https://cs.vt.edu/) at Virginia Tech (VT).
 I am also a faculty member of the [Sanghani Center for Artificial Intelligence and Data Analytics](https://sanghani.cs.vt.edu/) at VT.
-I was a recipient of the Nvidia Academic Grant 2025, Cisco Research Award 2025, NSF NAIRR Pilot Award 2024-2025, and NAACL Best Demo Paper Award 2021.
+I was a recipient of the **NSF CAREER Award 2025**, Nvidia Academic Grant 2025, Cisco Research Award 2025, and NAACL Best Demo Paper Award 2021.
 I received my Ph.D. in [Computer Science](http://www.cs.uiuc.edu/) from the University of Illinois at Urbana-Champaign (UIUC) under the supervision of Dr. [Jiawei Han](http://hanj.cs.illinois.edu/).
 During my Ph.D. study, I also worked at IBM Research as a summer intern.
 I received my M.S. in [Statistics](https://stat.illinois.edu/) and my M.S. in [Biochemistry](https://mcb.illinois.edu/departments/biochemistry/) from UIUC.
 I received my B.S. in [Biological Science](https://life.tsinghua.edu.cn/) from Tsinghua University, China.
 Here is my full [CV](https://drive.google.com/file/d/1bg0LmchHziBMgvhKw2NGE-p_Bg4ufyQH/view?usp=sharing).

 ## Research Interests